Chicken Patties

 Chop up your onion really well.

-Cover with towel and let it sit for 5 minutes.
+cover those ingredients with a towel and let it sit

 Now cover this with a towel and let it sit for about five minutes.

-Form into patties with your hands, pressing together really well as you form them.
+Form the chicken mixture into patties with a patty press.
+You can also use your hands to form the chicken patties, pressing together really well as you form them.

-Now put about a tablespoon or so of oil in a skillet, heat it on medium heat for a minute or two, and pop those puppies in there.
+You can also use a skillet and a tablespoon or so of oil if you prefer!
+Heat it on medium heat for a minute or two, and then pop those puppies in there.

-Cook until browned on both sides, flipping once (or twice if you need to, ain’t nobody gonna judge here)
+Grill until browned on both sides, flipping once (or twice if you need to, ain’t nobody gonna judge here).

 Can These Chicken Patties Be Frozen?